HectorVA/Stock-Trading-Project/README.md

 The capstone class encapsulates all my previous classes into one by taking all that I've learned throughout my degree coursework and applying it to a real-world business case.
 Below were the requirements that this project had to meet.

-This project is currently being hosted on AWS and the link will be provided on my resume for future job applications.
+This project is currently being hosted on AWS and the link will be provided on request future job applications.

 Project Definition: